 - Overview

-Building on Japan’s extensive experience and the Kyrgyz Republic’s evolving priorities, the program will facilitate the knowledge exchange on four main fronts: (i) the organization and governance of firefighting systems; (ii) preparedness and response to large-scale disasters, including early warning, diversified information channels, and anticipatory actions; (iii) human resource development and international cooperation; and (iv) Urban Search and Rescue (USAR) systems, training, and deployment.
-In addition to technical presentations and panel discussions, an interactive, on-the-desk simulation will enable participants to test decision-making processes, share methods for addressing challenging USAR scenarios, and exchange concrete examples of best practices.
+Over the course of the exchange and conference, discussions focused on four pillars: (i) the organization and governance of firefighting systems; (ii) preparedness and response to large-scale disasters, including early warning, diversified information channels, and anticipatory actions; (iii) human resource development and international cooperation; and (iv) Urban Search and Rescue (USAR) systems, training, and deployment.
+In addition to technical presentations and panel discussions, an interactive tabletop simulation enabled participants to test decision-making processes, share methods for addressing challenging USAR scenarios, and exchange concrete examples of best practices.

 Event Details